solid/process/README.md

 This repository details how changes to Solid may be proposed and accepted.

 # Solid Specification
 The following describes how changes to the specifications in the Solid ecosystem may be proposed and accepted.
-Anyone may submit a proposal to alter this process; such proposals will be reviewed only by [Tim Berners-Lee](https://github.com/timbl), who is the Solid Director.
+Anyone may submit a proposal to alter this process; such proposals will be approved only by [Tim Berners-Lee](https://github.com/timbl), who is the Solid Director.

 Development in the Solid ecosystem occurs in the [Solid Specifications](https://github.com/solid/specification) repository.
 The deprecated [Unofficial Draft](https://github.com/solid/solid-spec) predating current development is still available for historical reference.